We're available to help you Monday through Friday. We are closed most major holidays.

 Power Play is an add-on feature available when you purchase a Powerball ticket.
 When you buy your ticket and tell the clerk to add Power Play, you’ll pay $1 more per play.
 If you win with Power Play, your non-jackpot prize is increased 2, 3, 4 or 5 times, depending on the Power Play number drawn for that draw.
 To see a prize structure for Powerball, click here.
 You can win up to $2,000,000 with Power Play.

-VIEW DETAILS Do I have to match the numbers in the exact order drawn?
+VIEW DETAILS For Powerball and Mega Millions, do I have to match the numbers in the exact order drawn?

 No. For Mega Millions and Powerball, the tickets print the white ball numbers (the first five numbers) in numerical order, so you can match those first five white balls drawn in any order.
 The Powerball number on your ticket (the last number below the letters “PB”) or the Mega Ball number (the last number below the letters “MB”) must be the same as the red Powerball number or yellow Mega Ball number drawn to be considered a match.
 Matching numbers must be on the same play to win a prize; you cannot combine numbers from different plays (rows) or different tickets to try to make a match.